-- 15.1 Each Party must: - (a) keep all Confidential Information it receives confidential and secure; - (b) not disclose, use or exploit the disclosing Party's Confidential Information without the disclosing Party's prior written consent, except for the purposes anticipated under the Contract: - (c) immediately notify the disclosing Party if it suspects unauthorised access, copying, use or disclosure of the Confidential Information. - 15.2 In spite of clause 15.1, a Party may disclose Confidential Information which it receives from the disclosing Party in any of the following instances: - (a) where disclosure is required by applicable Law or by a court with the relevant jurisdiction if the recipient Party notifies the disclosing Party of the full circumstances, the affected Confidential Information and extent of the disclosure; - (b) if the recipient Party already had the information without obligation of confidentiality before it was disclosed by the disclosing Party; - (c) if the information was given to it by a third party without obligation of confidentiality: - (d) if the information was in the public domain at the time of the disclosure; - (e) if the information was independently developed without access to the disclosing Party's Confidential Information; - (f) to its auditors or for the purposes of regulatory requirements; - (g) on a confidential basis, to its professional advisers on a need-to-know basis; - (h) to the Serious Fraud Office where the recipient Party has reasonable grounds to believe that the disclosing Party is involved in activity that may be a criminal offence under the Bribery Act 2010.
+- 1. Each Party must: - (a) keep all Confidential Information it receives confidential and secure; - (b) not disclose, use or exploit the disclosing Party's Confidential Information without the disclosing Party's prior written consent, except for the purposes anticipated under the Contract; - (c) immediately notify the disclosing Party if it suspects unauthorised access, copying, use or disclosure of the Confidential Information. - 2.
+In spite of clause 15.1, a Party may disclose Confidential Information which it receives from the disclosing Party in any of the following instances: - (a) where disclosure is required by applicable Law or by a court with the relevant jurisdiction if the recipient Party notifies the disclosing Party of the full circumstances, the affected Confidential Information and extent of the disclosure; - (b) if the recipient Party already had the information without obligation of confidentiality before it was disclosed by the disclosing Party; - (c) if the information was given to it by a third party without obligation of confidentiality; - (d) if the information was in the public domain at the time of the disclosure; - (e) if the information was independently developed without access to the disclosing Party's Confidential Information: - (f) to its auditors or for the purposes of regulatory requirements; - (g) on a confidential basis, to its professional advisers on a need-to-know basis; - (h) to the Serious Fraud Office where the recipient Party has reasonable grounds to believe that the disclosing Party is involved in activity that may be a criminal offence under the Bribery Act 2010. - The Supplier may disclose Confidential Information on a confidential basis to Supplier Staff on a need-to-know basis to allow the Supplier to meet its obligations under the Contract.
+The Supplier Staff must enter into a direct confidentiality agreement with the Buyer at its request. - 2.
+The Buyer may disclose Confidential Information in any of the following cases: - (a) on a confidential basis to the employees, agents, consultants and contractors of the Buyer; - (b) on a confidential basis to any other Central Government Body, any successor body to a Central Government Body or any company that the Buyer transfers or proposes to transfer all or any part of its business to; - (c) totbanBuyet itaqtinlglicefasrootialolsy) considers disclosure necessary or appropriate

-- 15.3 The Supplier may disclose Confidential Information on a confidential basis to Supplier Staff on a need-to-know basis to allow the Supplier to meet its obligations under the Contract.
-The Supplier Staff must enter into a direct confidentiality agreement with the Buyer at its request. - 15.4 The Buyer may disclose Confidential Information in any of the following cases: - (a) on a confidential basis to the employees, agents, consultants and contractors of the Buyer; - (b) on a confidential basis to any other Central Government Body, any successor body to a Central Government Body or any company that the Buyer transfers or proposes to transfer all or any part of its business to; - (c) if the Buyer (acting reasonably) considers disclosure necessary or appropriate to carry out its public functions; - (d) where requested by Parliament; - (e) under clauses 5.7 and 16. - 15.5 For the purposes of clauses 15.2 to 15.4 references to disclosure on a confidential basis means disclosure under a confidentiality agreement or arrangement including terms as strict as those required in clause 15. - 15.6 Information which is exempt from disclosure by clause 16 is not Confidential Information. - 15.7 The Supplier must not make any press announcement or publicise the Contract or any part of it in any way, without the prior written consent of the Buyer and must take all reasonable steps to ensure that Supplier Staff do not either.
+- (d) where requested by Parliament; - (e) under clauses 5.7 and 16. - 5.
+For the purposes of clauses 15.2 to 15.4 references to disclosure on a confidential basis means disclosure under a confidentiality agreement or arrangement including terms as strict as those required in clause 15. - 6.
+Information which is exempt from disclosure by clause 16 is not Confidential Information. - 7.
+The Supplier must not make any press announcement or publicise the Contract or any part of it in any way, without the prior written consent of the Buyer and must take all reasonable steps to ensure that Supplier Staff do not either. - 8.
+The Buyer acknowledges that the Supplier is often required by its funders to demonstrate the Supplier's impact on society and agrees to provide to the Supplier any information which the Supplier reasonably requests in order to allow it to demonstrate that impact provided that, under or pursuant to this clause the Supplier will not be entitled to disclose any of the Buyer's Confidential Information.